James000916/MeowBlock/README.md

 ## Disclaimer

-This extension is designed for educational use.
+This extension is designed for educational use only.
 It's important to note that the extension ensures user privacy as it neither collects nor stores any personal information from browsing activities.
 However, users should be aware that the extension is provided "as-is," without any warranties or guarantees, and the developers do not assume responsibility for any disruptions, damages, or losses that may occur while using it.